-If you feel that you have concerns about your child's SEND provision, in the first instance please speak to the class teacher and then if necessary to our SENDCo (Ms A Praed).
+If you feel that you have concerns about your child's SEND provision, in the first instance please speak to the class teacher and then if necessary, to our SENDCo (Mrs K Crinks or Ms A Praed).
 Where appropriate, concerns may then be escalated to the Executive Head (Mrs K Middlemore) and the Hub Councillor (Mrs Baylis) St.Mawes School is part of the Aspire Multi-Academy Trust please see the website for their contact details.